sk-bios/MCP-Mod-MRCT/README.md

 # MCP-Mod-MRCT
-Consideration on regional difference in multiregional dose-response study using MCP-Mod
+Consideration of regional difference in multiregional dose-response study using MCP-Mod.
+Manuscript is under review (17-Sep-2021).